 Bosnian desserts are an integral part of the Bosnian cuisine.
 You can find these tasty treats in bakeries, cafés, and in the homes of friendly Bosnians all over the country – perfect for the sweet tooth in you.

-But beware, Bosnian desserts are not for the faint of heart; many are soaked in syrup and so sweet they’ll make your teeth hurt.
-Although arguably, that’s part of their allure, as well!
+But beware, Bosnian desserts are not for the faint of heart; many are soaked in sweet syrup and so sweet they’ll make your teeth hurt.
+Although, arguably, that’s part of their allure, as well!

-For those looking to try some Bosnian desserts on their next visit, here’s an overview of some of the most popular desserts available.
+Here’s an overview of some of the most popular desserts available for those looking to try some Bosnian desserts on their next visit.
+Dig in!
 Most of these are best enjoyed with a cup of coffee.
-Dig in!

-Baklava can trace its origins back to a similar dessert that the Romans had in the 2nd Century BC.
-There is debate as to whether it is originally a Greek or a Turkish dish, with both culinary histories building on the Byzantine – and therefore also the Roman – Empires.
+Baklava can trace its origins to a similar dessert that the Romans had in the 2nd Century BC.
+There is debate as to whether it is originally a Greek or a Turkish dish, with both culinary histories building on the Byzantine – and, therefore, the Roman – Empires.

 However, whatever its origin, there is a local Bosnian variation on baklava – Ružice (or “Rose Baklava”), made with a walnut and tirit filling.
 When finished, resemble the petals of a rosebud.

 Note: You should be warned that a lot of Bosnian dishes from here have walnuts in them; look away now if you hate them.

 These delicious little date-shaped biscuits are named from the “hurma” shaped pan in which they are traditionally made.
 After baking the dough, the biscuits are doused in Agda, a lemon-flavored sugar syrup.
 They can be served either as coffee cakes or as a Bosnian dessert in their own right.